Lissy93/dl-sb-iac/README.txt

 supabase db push                # Deploy schema supabase functions deploy       # Deploy functions

+See the `Makefile` for all deployment commands.
 We use GitHub Actions for CI/CD.
-The workflow builds, lints, tests and then deploys the project to staging

 ================================================================================
 ENVIRONMENT VARIABLES